An immersive summer research experience for select undergraduates lead by faculty and scholars at the University of Chicago

 The College Summer Institute in the Arts, Humanities, and Social Sciences provides selected undergraduates the opportunity to undertake intensive intellectual training and research with accomplished scholars and peers at the University of Chicago.
 Summer Institute Scholars will collaborate closely with a small cohort of faculty across humanistic disciplines in an environment that encourages creative academic inquiry, rigorous discourse, and helps them to develop the research tools necessary for further engagement with their own disciplines.
 The Summer Institute will allow students to develop original research projects centered on the interdisciplinary theme of the Institute and collaborate with one another and their faculty mentors.

-Three faculty and fifteen students will come together at the Neubauer Collegium in plenary and seminar-style sessions to discuss issues around the theme of the Institute, and work in smaller break-out sessions under the guidance of one faculty director.
+Four faculty and up to twenty students will come together at the Logan Center in plenary and seminar-style sessions to discuss issues around the theme of the Institute, and work in smaller break-out sessions under the guidance of one faculty director.
 The Summer Institute will conclude at the end of the summer with a celebratory symposium, providing students with the opportunity to present their research to the University community.

-Read more about the inaugural 2018 College Summer Institute and faculty teaching team here.
+Read more about the 2020 College Summer Institute theme and faculty research mentors here.

-For general questions about the 2018 College Summer Institute in the Arts, Humanities and Social Sciences, contact Dr. Nichole Fazio, CCRF Director, email@example.com.
+For general questions about the 2020 College Summer Institute in the Arts, Humanities and Social Sciences, contact Dr. Nichole Fazio, CSI and CCRF Director, email@example.com.

-The College Summer Institute in the Arts, Humanities, and Social Sciences is a collaborative initiative supported by the Humanities and Social Sciences Divisions, The College, The Neubauer Collegium, and the College Center for Research and Fellowships.
+The College Summer Institute in the Arts, Humanities, and Social Sciences is a collaborative initiative supported by the Humanities and Social Sciences Divisions, The College, The Logan Center, and the College Center for Research and Fellowships.